-Not sure what communication jobs you’ll pursue once you complete a Bachelor of Communication?
+Not sure what communication career you’ll pursue once you complete a Bachelor of Communication?
 One thing’s for certain – a career in the communication industry will be interesting!
 Just ask Charles Sturt journalism graduate Justine Ford.

 Justine began as a radio producer and regional news reporter.
 Then she nabbed a research job on the television show Australia’s Most Wanted.
 The role opened the door to her true calling!